 In its haste to meet required deadlines, insurance companies often pressure injured workers to make ill-advised, uninformed, or simply incorrect decisions.
 Therefore, getting legal representation for a Wakefield Worker’s Compensation claim and meeting with insurance companies may be wise.

-Giving a Statement to Insurance Companies
+Giving a Statement to Insurance Companies for Massachusetts Workers’ Comp.

 When an insurance company contacts an injured worker, they often want to take a recorded statement.
 In taking this statement, the insurer is evaluating numerous factors.
 Some of these are transparent, such as learning more about the injury in question, but others are tactics meant to reduce how much they may have to pay.